 The exact equation used for the correction also depends on engine type.
 Is it spark or compression ignited?
 Is it naturally aspirated or turbocharged?
-All there details have to be filled in the project settings (1)(2).
+All these details have to be filled in the project settings (1)(2).

 For the purpose of engine power correction, DC1 controller has built in ambient conditions sensor.
 The sensor measures ambient temperature, pressure and humidity.
 Humidity is used to calculate dry air pressure required in standards equations from measured air pressure.

-The sensor is installed inside of the DC1 just under the cooling fan, so it is maximally exposed to external air.
-It is also isolated from main board to reduce heat transfer from hot electronics inside of the controller.
+The sensor is installed inside the DC1 just under the cooling fan, so it is maximally exposed to external air.
+It is also isolated from the main board to reduce heat transfer from hot electronics inside the controller.
 This solution is satisfactory for most users as the sensor ultimately reaches temperature around 1.5°C higher than ambient and temperature difference of 2C in 300s after fan start on hot device.

 Dyno software supports following correction standards: